jkomoros/boardgame/server/static/src/ARCHITECTURE.md

 not known to be in a specific location in a stack.
 This happens, for exmaple, when a component moves from a normal stack to one that's sanitized with PolicyLen.
-That means that the actual list of component IDs is elided, and all that's left is stack.IdsLastSeen.
+That means that the actual list of component IDs is elided, and all that's left is stack.IDsLastSeen.
 This captures that the last time the given ID was seen was in this particular stack, but not _where_ in the stack it was seen.
 In this case `boardgame-component-animator` does a behavior like the one immediatley above.
 It creates a faux animating element.
 It positions the